Class of 2028 White Coat Ceremony Remarks

 One of our most decorated faculty alums, Dr. Bill Pape from the class of '75 originally came to Weill Cornell Medicine from Haiti, and he returned there after he finished his training.
 Coincidentally, I had the great privilege of meeting Dr. Pape for the first time yesterday.
 Prior to yesterday, I had only met him via Zoom.
 Sound familiar these days?
 He's dedicated his life to reducing the death rates in his country, beginning with the AIDS epidemic, and now continuing through the study of cardiovascular disease in the economically deprived world.
 He has cared for many through so many challenges and what he's learned and done over the span of 40 plus years is nothing short of heroic; and he should serve as one of those role models for you as you look at a life well lived.
 Honor the personal bonds and remember why you entered the field.

 As you receive your white coat today, you embark on this exciting and meaningful profession with a shared mission: serving our one world of humanity.
-Our work does not end the responsibility to heal people who seek our help.
+Our work does not end with the responsibility to heal people who seek our help.
 It will last your entire career.
 No matter the challenges, no matter the setting.
 In all cases, we have an obligation to care and bring together science and humanity in equal parts.
 We here have great confidence in you and our faculty can't wait to share what they know with you.
 And I'm convinced and know from experience that we're going to learn from you as well.

 Despite these high expectations, always be sure to have some fun too.
 You're in an incredible setting here in New York City with so much to see and do.
 Be sure to take time to recharge, reenergize, and relax when you need to.